 How Gold Can Help De-Risk an Investment Portfolio

 The best way to prepare for an uncertain future is to become resilient to whole categories of potential threats.
-One obvious strategy is asset diversification, including into alternative assets held outside of the banking and brokerage systems.
+One obvious strategy is asset diversification, including alternative assets held outside of the banking and brokerage systems.

 Gold and silver provided a measure of stability and safety over the past week as stocks tumbled.
 Gold prices have logged some decent gains.